Maximizing expected powers of the angle between pairs of points in projective space: Introduction

+But {finiteness} of this {singular integral} is known to imply any set of full $\mu$ measure has Hausdorff dimension at least $2-\al$ (i.e.~positive for $\al < 2$).
+Our results show the analogous conclusion fails in a nonempty range $\al\in[\ald,2)$ on the projective sphere, reflecting its compact geometry and providing some further evidence supporting} the continuous {\em Fejes T\'oth conjecture} $\ald=1$.

 Lastly, we note that Fejes T\'oth actually considered the maximization problem over the discrete domain $\cP_N^=(\bbS^d)$ for each $N \in \bbN$.
 In this setup it seems that majorization approach which Bilyk et al describe in the appendix below does not apply (unless $N$ is a multiple of $d+1$).
-We shall also address this by giving corresponding results regarding the existence of an $N$-dependent threshold exponent $\ald (N) \in [1,\infty)$ for this problem when $N>d+1$, with Fejes T\'oth's conjectures becoming equivalent to the assertion $\ald(N)=1$.
+In Section \ref{S:discrete} we shall address this by giving corresponding results regarding the existence of an $N$-dependent threshold exponent $\ald (N) \in [1,\infty)$ for this problem when $N>d+1$ with Fejes T\'oth's conjectures becoming equivalent to the assertion $\ald(N)=1$; see Lemma \ref{L:N-iff} and Theorem \ref{main2}.